 In the EU strategy against proliferation of Weapons of Mass Destruction (Council of the European Union 2003), regional security constitutes an important dimension.
-In the words of the strategy, the EU (2003: 7) is "determined to play a part in addressing the problems of regional instability and insecurity and the situations of conflict which lie behind many weapons programmes" and will therefore "foster regional security arrangements and regional arms control and disarmament processes."
-In this general sense, the EU is engaged in interregional cooperation against the proliferation of WMD.
+According to this strategy, the EU is "determined to play a part in addressing the problems of regional instability and insecurity and the situations of conflict which lie behind many weapons programmes" and will therefore "foster regional security arrangements and regional arms control and disarmament processes."
+In this general sense, the EU is engaged in interregional cooperation against the proliferation of WMD, but this is then closely linked to the security issue of regional security.

-There is not much substantial EU-Africa cooperation on WMD at the interregional level.
 WMD-related provisions are included in the revised CPA (CPA 2005).
 In article 11b, the parties "agree to cooperate and to contribute to countering the proliferation of weapons of mass destruction and their means of delivery", through relevant international instruments and effective national export controls.
 The provisions are defined as essential elements.
 It is noted that financing for this work will come from specific instruments and not from the general EC-ACP cooperation sources, and that political dialogue is to be established in this field.
+WMD are mentioned as an area of cooperation in the JAES, but similarly to the CPA, the language used is rather general and lacking concretization.
+It appears that WMD is not important as far as interregional cooperation is concerned.